 This course is approved for 1.25 AIA/APLD, and 1.5 ASLA/GRP CEUs.

-With a background in Urban Planning and Landscape Design, Rohan Lilauwala has spent the past five years working on breaking down barriers to the widespread use of living green infrastructure across North America.
-Rohan has developed and delivered training programs, tools, resources, and analyses, focusing largely on green infrastructure costs and benefits.
-He is also the driving force behind the Living Architecture Performance Tool, a rating system for green roofs and walls, akin to LEED.
+Rohan has spent the past six years working on breaking down barriers to the widespread use of living green infrastructure across North America, developing and delivering training programs, tools and resources, and analysis.
+His focus has largely been on green infrastructure performance, costs, and benefits, and his analyses have helped lead to the passage of Denver’s citizen-led Green Roof Initiative and improvements to Toronto’s Eco-Roof Incentive Program.
+He is the lead behind the adaptation of the Green Roof Training Professional Program for Singapore, and for the Living Architecture Performance Tool rating system for green roofs and walls.